nya3jp/tast/docs/test_dependencies.md

 the test will run only on DUTs where all the conditions are satisfied.

 You can find the full list of supported conditions in the [hwdep package].

+Note that there are special kinds of hardware dependencies, named `Model`, `SkipOnModel`, `Platform`, and `SkipOnPlatform`.
+With these dependencies, tests will be controlled based on the device type names, rather than the device characteristics.
+In general, it is recommended *not* to use these conditions.
+If you feel you need these conditions, it is recommended to reconsider whether there is an alternative (and more appropriate) condition.
+Examples of their expected use cases are:

+* There are known issues in a driver of a specific device, which cannot be fixed immediately.
+The test is stable on other models, and we would like to promoted it to critical.
+* There is a test running as informational.
+Flakiness failures are found only on a few models, but the test is stable on other models.
+  With depending models/platforms, we can promote the test to critical on most of models, except ones where the test results flakiness.
+  In this case, it is expected that a dedicated engineer is assigned to investigate the cause and its fix.

 [hwdep package]: https://chromium.googlesource.com/chromiumos/platform/tast/+/master/src/chromiumos/tast/testing/hwdep/